mschwingen/hardware/YOGA_GPIB/README.md

 Connector J6 can be used to connect additional circuitry: there are 2 unused 3.3V GPIO pins (GPIO7, GPIO8), plus a I2C bus that is level-shifted to 5V by Q3/Q4.
 If you need a 3.3V I2C bus, leave out Q3, Q4, R16, R18 and instead populate R19 and R20.

+### EEPROM

+The PCB has the option to connect a I2C EEPROM (U4) to provide HAT configuration / device tree overlay information, mainly because I wanted to experiment with this.
+It looks to me that this provides no real value, since additional configuration is needed anyway.
+I recommend to leave the EEPROM out and ignore the contents of the software/eeprom/ folder.

 ## Software Setup (WIP)

 1. Use [Rasbperry Pi Imager](https://www.raspberrypi.org/software/) to image the micro SD card with 'Raspberry Pi OS Lite'